jcalcutt/Lagrange/menu/about.md

 - Python-based data engineering tasks
 - Machine learning and natural language processing in Python
 - Writing batch scripts and files to schedule jobs
-- Python plotting with matplotlib, seaborn and folium
+- Python plotting with Matplotlib, Seaborn and Folium
 - Bokeh interactive visualisations
 - Storing data in a no-sql database, such as MongoDB
 - Random hacks

 There's no end of better places out there for tutorials etc, but I want to make some original content, not just slightly modify somebody else's code and pass it off as my own.

 J.